 - Mix with eggs – use in omelets or mix into scrambled eggs with ham for a fun green-eggs-and-ham St. Patrick’s Day breakfast.
 It’s healthy green food!

-- Avocado toast - spread on low-FODMAP Sandwich Thins or some 90 Second Parmesan Oregano Bread along with guacamole, tomatoes and capers for an extra special breakfast or lunch
+- Avocado toast – mash avocados, or make some homemade quacamole and create the best Avocado Toast for an extra special breakfast or lunch

 - Dip – this makes a super low-FODMAP dip